CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access.md

 Using SD Connect and SD Desktop is free of charge for research purposes, according to [CSC's general terms of use](https://research.csc.fi/free-of-charge-use-cases).
 However, CSC's services consume resources:

-* billing units for their use;
+* billing units (BUs) for their use;

 * and quota for storage space allocation.

-**A new CSC project includes about 10,000 billing units.** You can find out how many billing units (BU) your CSC project will consume with the calculator below and apply for more resources.
+**A new CSC project includes about 10,000 billing units.** You can find out how many billing units your CSC project will consume with the calculator below and apply for more resources.

-<iframe srcdoc="https://my.csc.fi/buc" style="width: 100%; height: 1300px; border: 0"></iframe>

 ### SD Connect